-Julia is involved in all the diverse projects undertaken by the practice, from culture and education to bridges and transport; sports and leisure and master planning.
-She received the Prince Philip Designers’ Prize, special commendation and ‘Queen’s Award for Enterprise & Innovation ’2003.
-MBA has been short-listed for the Stirling Prize, won The Building ‘Architectural Practice of the Year’ 2001 & BD Sports and Leisure ‘Architects of the Year’.
+Jointly with David Marks, has received an MBE, the Prince Philip Designers Prize, special commendation and winner of ‘Queens Award for Enterprise, Innovation ’2003.
+MBA has been short-listed for the Stirling Prize; won The Building ‘Architectural Practice of the Year’ Award & BD Sports and Leisure ‘Architects of the Year’.

 MBA has diverse experience in many sectors, from culture and education to bridges and transport; sports and leisure.
 MBA has won more than 80 awards for Design, Innovation and Sustainability.
 Michael Tippett Secondary School, won the award for Best design of a new school 2008.
 The Lightbox, cultural centre in Woking, won the National Arts Prize 2008; and Clapham Old Town won the NLA Award for Public Space in 2015.
 Greenwich Gateway Pavilions won an RIBA National award 2016 and in 2017, British Airways i360 won 18 awards.